Kamen Rider Kabuto: Production

 The Kamen Rider Kabuto trademark was registered by Toei on October 26, 2005.

 Video game

 A video game based on the series was produced by Bandai for the PlayStation 2, under the name Kamen Rider Kabuto.
 Released on November 30, 2006, it is a fighting game featuring all Riders seen in the show and movie, along with Hyper Gatack.
 The game features 5 different modes of play, ranging from a story mode to several multiplayer modes.

 Novel

-Kamen Rider Kabuto (仮面ライダーカブト, Kamen Raidā Kabuto), written by Shōji Yonemura, is part of a series of spin-off novel adaptions of the Heisei Era Kamen Riders.
+Novel: Kamen Rider Kabuto (小説 仮面ライダーカブト, Shōsetsu Kamen Raidā Kabuto), written by Shōji Yonemura, is part of a series of spin-off novel adaptions of the Heisei Era Kamen Riders.
 The mysteries behind Kamen Rider Kabuto are revealed as Tendou Souji fights his final battle with the Worms.
 After the battle, he travels around the world starting from Bangkok, Thailand to Varanasi, India.
 During this time, the story followed Arata Kagami as he tries to court with Hiyori Kusakabe.
 The novel was released on November 30, 2012.